NucleusPowered/site-v1/docs/modules/item.md

 ## Repair

 Nucleus can be used to repair items in a player's inventory using `/repair`.
 By default, `/repair` will only target the item held in a player's main hand.
-By using and combining the availible flag arguments, specific inventory locations or the entire inventory can be repaired.
+By using and combining the available flag arguments, specific inventory locations or the entire inventory can be repaired.

 ### Flag Arguments

-* `/repair -m` repairs the player's main hand (default behavior).
+* `/repair -m` repairs the player's main hand (default behaviour).
 * `/repair -a` repairs the player's entire inventory.
 * `/repair -h` repairs the player's hotbar.
 * `/repair -o` repairs the player's off hand.